codebybrett/savesmalljpeg/README.md

 To change settings for the current preset click "Define".

 To create a new preset click "Define" for an existing preset and enter a new name for it.

+## Contribution and issues

+I'm not going to put a lot of time into this other than playing around with code restructuring ideas, but if you have bug fixes to include that would be great.